 (b) If the number of acres in the tract of land is equal to or greater than the number of acres in the tract of land on January 1 of the preceding tax year, the tract of land is not subject to the wildlife use requirement.

-This means that any wildlife management property is exempt from the minimum acreage requirement as long as the property is not reduced in size in the previous tax year.
-If your property was one size when you paid property taxes on it a year ago, and it is still that size when you apply for wildlife management, then minimum acreage (i.e. wildlife use requirements) does not apply.
-Your property qualifies for wildlife management.
+This means that any wildlife management valuation property is exempt from the minimum acreage requirement as long as the property is not reduced in size in the previous tax year.
+If your property was one size when you paid property taxes on it a year ago, and it is still that size when you apply for wildlife, then minimum acreage (i.e. wildlife use requirements) does not apply.
+Your property qualifies for wildlife.

 Both the Texas Parks and Wildlife Department (TPWD) and Texas Agrilife Extension also have publications that explain these rules: